The PhD Creed: Why Work Ethic Is As Important For Your Professional Development As Your Knowledge.

 And sure, “Python programming,” “technical writing,” or “Western blotting” could land us jobs.
-BUT, these are skills that many intelligent young people with Bachelor’s degree or even high school education could learn from their superiors and mentors at work within a few months if they put enough effort in the job.
+But, these are skills that many intelligent young people with Bachelor’s degrees or even high school education could learn from their superiors and mentors at work within a few months if they put enough effort into the job.

 Namely, these new, fully remote jobs require focus, self-discipline and the ability to unplug after work, the ability to perform deep work, the ability to work alone, and even better abilities to communicate than stationary jobs (as you often cannot detect emotions from face or voice, and the overall number of available channels of communication is lower than in stationary jobs).

 At the same time, more and more companies decide to launch international, fully remote teams.
 85% of managers believe teams fully composed of remote workers will soon become the new norm.